MartinM2304/hackathon2025/3D model/README.md

 1. **Using FreeCAD**: Open the provided FreeCAD files to inspect and edit the model.
 2. **Viewing STL Files**: Navigate to the `stl_files` folder to find the STL models, which can be opened with any 3D viewer or slicer software.

-Feel free to explore and modify the design as needed!

 ---